 When we come back to the cul-de-sac, there are three cheap fishing boats in the water.
 People in the boats.
 Their laughs and the early-nineties rock music blaring from their marine stereos rises above the quiet, overwhelms the silence.
 One of the people tosses a beer can into the water.
 I watch the white and red can bob for a bit then take on water and sink.
 I think about the horse shoe crabs and the porpoises and the stingray-whatever-it-is, and the enslaved and their descendants, the systems upon systems.
 I’m not naive enough to fully believe that our impact is any more or less than theirs, but the brazenness of it all awakens a silent and angry judgement.
 They are an easy target for my condescension.
 I want to swim over and punch the lights out of the person that threw the can overboard.

 But I don’t.
 I don’t punch well.
 Instead I judge, quietly, inwardly, as we move along the beach.
 I judge them.
 I judge myself.
 I am probably closest to the can-throwing-fisherman than anything else on Sapelo; everything else is foreign, to me.
 In fact, it’s me who is the foreigner here, the intruder, the colonizer.
-My feet sink into the white sand and I want my white body to follow, to disappear like a bobbing bear can taking on water.
+My feet sink into the white sand and I want my white body to follow, to disappear like a bobbing beer can taking on water.

 But I don’t follow the sand crabs example and sink into the sand.
-I go home, or at least what we’re calling home but is actually the Airbnb on Sapelo owned by other white people it’s a sweltering afternoon so we stay instead, and while the kids watch home improvement shows on satellite TV and my wife naps, I start to write this here thing, thinking does it do anything at all to change the systems, and I realize I’m just that beer can in the water, bobbing until I sink.
+I go home, or to at least what we’re calling home but is actually the Airbnb on Sapelo owned by other white people.
+It’s a sweltering afternoon so we stay inside.
+The kids watch home improvement shows on satellite TV and my wife naps.
+I start to write this here thing, thinking does it do anything at all to change the systems, and I realize I’m just that beer can in the water, bobbing until I sink.